kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

     - TravelEditActivity – activity for editing travel.
     - TravelLoadingActivity – activity for loading saved travel.
     - WelcomeActivity – activity for welcome screen.

-Drawable: including graphics for application icon, buttons icon and so on.
+    - Drawable - including graphics for application icon, buttons icon and so on.
-Layout: supporting all activities with portrait/landscape mode.
+    - Layout - supporting all activities with portrait/landscape mode.
 Used linearlayouts and constraintlayout.
-Values: settings preference array values, colors and styles.
+    - Values -settings preference array values, colors and styles.
 Also button backgrounds are included.
-Xml: settings preference xml file.
+    - Xml - settings preference xml file.
-Build.gradle (Module: app): added material for floating action button.
+    - Build.gradle (Module: app) - added material for floating action button.
 (Need to add material for Google GPS)